-are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; living in emergency or
+- Share the housing of other persons due to loss of housing, economic hardship, or a similar reason; - Live in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations;

-- transitional shelters; abandoned in hospitals; or are awaiting foster care placement. - have primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, - are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and migratory children who qualify as homeless because they are living in circumstances described above.
+- Live in emergency or transitional shelters; - Have been abandoned in hospitals; - Await foster care placement. - Identify a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, - Live in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - Are migratory and qualify as homeless because they live in circumstances described above.

-Schools must immediately enroll students in homeless situations, even if they do not have required documents, such as previous school records, medical or immunization records, proof of residency, birth certificate proof of guardianship, or other documents.
-Students must be enrolled in school while the school in which they are enrolling requests and is waiting for school records from the previous school.
+Schools must immediately enroll students in homeless situations, even if they do not have required documents, such as previous school records, medical or immunization records, proof of residency, birth certificate, proof of guardianship, or other documents.
+Students must be enrolled in school while the school requests and is waiting for school records from the previous school.

 The term "enroll" is defined as attending classes and participating fully in school activities.
+Enrollment is completed when all necessary documentation has been provided to the school and verified by school personnel.
 If a student does not have immunizations or medical records or has not received necessary immunizations, the student must be enrolled in the school while records are being obtained or while student begins process of receiving immunizations.

-The term "unaccompanied youth" includes youth who are not in the physical custody of a parent or guardian.
+The term "unaccompanied youth" includes minors who are not in the physical custody of a parent or guardian.
 This includes runaways, youth living in shelters, abandoned buildings, cars, or in other inadequate housing.
 Schools must also enroll unaccompanied youth who qualify as homeless because they are living in circumstances as described above.
 School districts are required to keep students in their school of origin, to the extent feasible, unless it is against the parent's or guardian's wishes.
 The school of origin is either the school attended when permanently housed, or the school in which the student was last enrolled.
 Students are entitled to receive transportation to their school of origin or last school attended.
 If a student is sent to a school other than the school of origin or school requested by parent or guardian, the school must provide a written explanation of its decision and the right to appeal.

 Each school year, every student, regardless of living situation, is to complete an OKCPS Enrollment Questionnaire that discloses where the student is living, identifies students living in transition, and if they qualify for services under the McKinney-Vento Act.
-Applicants qualifying for services are to be referred to the OKCPS Homeless Liaison at (405) 587-0106.
+Applicants qualifying for services are to be referred to the OKCPS Homeless Liaison at 587-0106.
 Students may qualify for assistance with child nutrition, transportation, school supplies, hygiene products, socks and undergarments, school uniforms, and coats.